Skip to content

 Memory Considerations: For n points, this computes an n-by-n distance matrix in memory.
 For very large point sets (>5000-10000 points depending on available memory), consider subsampling or implementing a chunked version.
 The current implementation prioritizes simplicity and leverages XLA's automatic memory optimizations.

-Args: points: Points on the manifold, shape (n_points, dim) For Hyperboloid: dim is ambient dimension (dim+1) For PoincareBall: dim is intrinsic dimension manifold_module: Manifold module (hyperboloid or poincare) c: Curvature parameter (positive scalar) version_idx: Distance version index (manifold-specific, default: 0) For Hyperboloid: 0 = VERSION_DEFAULT (standard acosh with hard clipping) 1 = VERSION_SMOOTHENED (smoothened distance) For PoincareBall: 0 = VERSION_MOBIUS_DIRECT (direct Möbius formula) 1 = VERSION_MOBIUS (via addition) 2 = VERSION_METRIC_TENSOR (metric tensor induced) 3 = VERSION_LORENTZIAN_PROXY (Lorentzian proxy)
+Args: points: Points on the manifold, shape (n_points, dim) For Hyperboloid: dim is ambient dimension (dim+1) For PoincareBall: dim is intrinsic dimension manifold_module: Manifold module (hyperboloid or poincare) c: Curvature parameter (positive scalar) version_idx: Distance version index (manifold-specific, default: 0) For Hyperboloid: 0 = VERSION_DEFAULT (standard acosh with hard clipping) 1 = VERSION_SMOOTHENED (smoothened distance) For PoincareBall: 0 = VERSION_MOBIUS_DIRECT (direct Möbius formula) 1 = VERSION_MOBIUS (via addition) 2 = VERSION_METRIC_TENSOR (metric tensor induced)

 Returns: Symmetric distance matrix of shape (n_points, n_points)